JamesClair/TeamScheduler/README.md

 **Internationalization:**

 The Log-in form can determine the user’s location and translate log-in and error control messages by using the current locale and a resource bundle in the LoginController class.
-If your locale indicates you are in a spanish speaking country the login, success, and failure windows will , success, and failure windows translate the text for the user.
+If your locale indicates you are in a Spanish speaking country the login, success, and failure windows will , success, and failure windows translate the text for the user.

   <img src="https://trello-attachments.s3.amazonaws.com/5d601d99a2f58d88a8e37ef3/1034x716/e1a97d614514374f6f33ae1a3d6554e0/image.png" width="600">
   <img src="https://trello-attachments.s3.amazonaws.com/5c44b3e3573060864433706c/5d601d99a2f58d88a8e37ef3/e95de6a0e2e490cfe040e00c53012efe/image.png" width="400">